hive/benchmark/README.md

 ## Notes

  * phpUnit is not currently running on the php7 branches, due to the changes in its namespaces.
+ * PhpMetrics scores are not currently taking into account phpUnit test or code coverage.

 ## Installation